coursier/coursier/doc/docs/cli-fetch.md

 ---

 The `fetch` command, like the [`resolve` command](cli-resolve.md), resolves the transitive dependencies of one or more dependencies.
-It then goes one step further, by downloading their artifacts, and printing their paths.
+It also goes one step further, by downloading their artifacts, and printing their paths.

 Use like